LarryKuhn/vpc-repr/README.md

-          (e.g. subnet names if -sn section is omitted) . to capture section switch limited json to a file, use -j switch and redirect stdout to a file . use -ip search switch to look for ip address and network overlaps . use -verbose switch for more info on -ip switch and command line examples
+          (e.g. subnet names if -sn section is omitted) . to capture section switch limited json to a file, use -j switch and redirect stdout to a file . use -ip search switch to look for ip address and network overlaps . use -split [name|id] to write multiple output files versus stdout (JSON or HTML) . uses VPC tag name or VPC id as the file name; will overwrite existing files with the same name . defaults to name, which will use the name (if available from tags) or use id . split json files can be read back into application using -f filename option . use -verbose switch for more info on -ip switch and command line examples

 ```